Implementing AIOps in DevSecOps: Transforming Modern Software Operations

 - Infrastructure telemetry

-- Observability platforms
+- Observability platforms (e.g., Prometheus, Datadog)

-2. Data Processing & Correlation
+2. Data‑Processing & Correlation

 - Identify anomalies

-- Detect patterns
+- Detect recurring patterns

-- Correlate alerts
+- Correlate alerts across domains

 - Predict potential incidents